ymeine/atpackager/doc/configuration.md

-# AT Packager specific configuration
+# atpackager specific configuration

-Note that since it is a Grunt plugin, AT Packager uses a lot of the latter's features.
+Note that since it is a Grunt plugin, atpackager uses a lot of the latter's features.
 Notably regarding paths for files and folders specifications: [globs](https://github.com/isaacs/node-glob) are accepted.

 Note also the following terms and concepts used in this article:

 * a _packaging_ is what is built by the packager from the configuration object
 * the _packager_ is what builds the packaging
-* a _package_ is the equivalent of an output file: a packaging is made of a set of them, as mentioned in [introduction](./user.html#the-at-packager-design)
+* a _package_ is a configuration from which a single output file is built: a packaging is made of a set of them, as mentioned in [introduction](./get-started.html#the-at-packager-design)
 * a _logical path_ is a path relative to the packaging (which can have several roots!)

 ## Options